Effect Size

 UPDATE

-Finally, Hattie has admitted that these differences, or heterogeneity of definitions, is a major problem.
+Finally, Hattie has admitted that these differences, or heterogeneity, is a major problem.
 In Wisniewski, Zierer & Hattie (2020), The Power of Feedback Revisited,

 "...the significant heterogeneity in the data shows that feedback cannot be understood as a single consistent form of treatment." (p.
 1)